Israel Damonte

-Israel Alejandro Damonte (born 6 January 1982 in Salto, Buenos Aires) is an Argentine football manager and former player who played as a midfielder.
-He is the current manager of Sarmiento.
+Israel Alejandro Damonte (born 6 January 1982) is an Argentine football manager and former player who played as a midfielder.

 Biography

-He was born in Salto, an important agricultural town in northern Buenos Aires Province.
+Damonte was born in Salto, an important agricultural town in northern Buenos Aires Province.

 Career

 Damonte started his professional career playing with Estudiantes de La Plata in 2000.
 After not having much continuity, he was sent on loan to Quilmes for six months.
 Then he returned to Estudiantes till the end of 2003.

 During 2004 to mid-2005, he remained playing for San Martín de Mendoza.

 In July 2005, he signed a new contract with Argentine Primera División side Gimnasia y Esgrima de Jujuy where he played a total of 33 matches and scored 5 goals.

 In May 2006, he signed a three-year deal with the Mexican team Veracruz.
 Soon after not having much continuity with the first team, he was loaned for half a season to Nueva Chicago.

 In August 2007, Israel was transferred to Arsenal de Sarandí, were his outstanding performances helped the team win the 2007 Copa Sudamericana.
 He scored a goal in the round of 16 against Brazilian club Goiás.
 In January 2008, he signed a two years contract with Super League club Asteras Tripoli.

 In August 2010, Damonte joined Godoy Cruz.
 In January 2012, he signed for Nacional.
 In January 2013, he signed for Estudiantes.
 In January 2018, he signed for Huracán.